My husband, Yasushi, hasn’t spoken to me in a whole year. Not a nod or even a grunt. All I get are silent stares, stiff postures, and a clamped mouth.

 “Or been intimate with me.”

 “I see.”
-Dr. Takahashi squinted as though I’d revealed a terminal disease.
+Dr. Takahashi squinted as if I were too bright to look at.
 “But Mrs. Mizushima …”

 “Yes?”
 I said.